 Tian Men Dong is a deputy ingredient in Tian Wang Bu Xin Dan.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.

-Tian Men Dong works together with the two other deputies (Mai Men Dong and Xuan Shen) to enrich the Yin and clear Heat from Deficiency.
-In various classical texts, all of these herbs are noted for their efficacy in calming the Mind.
+Tian Men Dong enriches the Yin and clear Empty Heat due to Yin Deficiency.
+In fact, all three deputies herbs are noted for their efficacy in calming the Mind.

 Mai Dong is a deputy ingredient in Tian Wang Bu Xin Dan.
 This means it helps the king ingredient(s) treat the main pattern or it serves to treat a coexisting pattern.